-If your child is at the childcare center for a full day, you can start making simple conversations part of your family dinner routine.
-This is the time to encourage your child for being brave and doing a good job at the childcare center, and to find out if there is any reason why he may not be napping well.
+If your child is at the childcare centre for a full day, you can start making simple conversations part of your family dinner routine.
+This is the time to encourage your child for being brave and doing a good job at the childcare centre and to find out if there is any reason why he may not be napping well.

-If he prefers a certain teacher to pat him for the nap or prefers to nap beside his friend, you can inform the childcare center and see if they can accommodate.
+If he prefers a certain teacher to pat him for the nap or prefers to nap beside his friend, you can inform the childcare centre and see if they can accommodate.

 Napping at the Childcare Centre: Q & A with Dr Jenny Tang

 Q: The childcare center implements a single afternoon nap for my toddler, should I do the same at home during the weekend?